Saturday, December 12, 2009

 THE GLORY OF OUR FATHERS

-THE KOREAN WAR, which began 60 years ago on 25 June 1950, remains a forgotten war for most of today’s 90 million Filipinos.
+THE KOREAN WAR, which began 63 years ago on 25 June 1950, remains a "Forgotten War" for most of today’s 100 million Filipinos.
 Hardly surprising in a country where three out of four persons is 35 years old or younger.

 PEFTOK’s mission was to defend the Republic of Korea against communist conquest.

-The first PEFTOK BCT reached South Korea in September 1950 while the last departed that country in May 1955.
-In close to five years of fighting, our fathers showed the world the sterling qualities of patriotism, courage and a steadfast dedication to duty that made the heroic Filipinos of their generation—the generation that helped defeat the Empire of Japan in World War II—one of the greatest in our history.
+The first PEFTOK BCT reached South Korea in September 1950 while the last departed that country in June 1955.
+In close to five years of fighting and humanitarian service, our fathers showed the world the sterling qualities of patriotism, courage and a steadfast dedication to duty that made the heroic Filipinos of their generation—the generation that helped defeat the Empire of Japan in World War II—one of the greatest in our history.

 The Monument to the Philippines at Kyonggi-do near Seoul.